Picnic at Hanging Rock (film): Music

-The main title music was derived from two traditional Romanian panpipe pieces: "Doina: Sus Pe Culmea Dealului" and "Doina Lui Petru Unc" with Romanian Gheorghe Zamfir playing the panpipe (or panflute) and Swiss-born Marcel Cellier the organ.
-Australian composer Bruce Smeaton also provided several original compositions ("The Ascent Music" and "The Rock") written for the film.
+The main title music was derived from the traditional Romanian pan flute pieces "Doina: Sus Pe Culmea Dealului" and "Doina Lui Petru Unc", with Gheorghe Zamfir playing the pan flute and Marcel Cellier the organ.
+Australian composer Bruce Smeaton also provided several original compositions for the film.

-Other classical additions included Bach's Prelude No. 1 in C from The Well-Tempered Clavier performed by Jenő Jandó, the Romance movement from Mozart's Eine kleine Nachtmusik, the Andante Cantabile movement from Tchaikovsky's String Quartet No. 1, Op.
+Other classical additions included Bach's Prelude No. 1 in C from The Well-Tempered Clavier performed by pianist Jenő Jandó, the Romance movement from Mozart's Eine kleine Nachtmusik, the Andante cantabile movement from Tchaikovsky's String Quartet No. 1, Op.
 11, and the Adagio un poco mosso from Beethoven's Piano Concerto No. 5 "Emperor" performed by István Antal with the Hungarian State Symphony Orchestra.
-Traditional British songs God Save the Queen and Men of Harlech also appear.
+Traditional British songs "God Save the Queen" and "Men of Harlech" also appear.

 There is currently no official soundtrack commercially available.
 In 1976, CBS released a vinyl LP titled "A Theme from Picnic at Hanging Rock", a track of the same name and "Miranda's Theme".
-A 7" single was released in 1976 of the Picnic at Hanging Rock theme by the Nolan-Buddle Quartet.
+A 7" single was released in 1976 of the main theme performed by the Nolan-Buddle Quartet.
 The song peaked at number 15 on the Australian singles chart.
 An album Flute de Pan et Orgue (Music from Picnic at Hanging Rock) was released by Festival Records France.